Grawnya/hangman/README.md

 * As a user, I want to know how to play the game.
 * As a user, I want to play a game that is not slow to run.
 * As a user, I want to know if the letter I selected is in the word or not in the game.

+## User Requirements and Expectations
+### Requirements
+* Easy to navigate on the different screen sizes – mobile, tablet and larger screens.
+* Present basic introductory sentence to play the game.
+* Let the user know if the letter they select is contained within the word or not.
+* Entice the user to play again with aesthetically pleasing modal boxes.